 Customers are usually able to book tickets to travel 12 weeks in advance.
 As a result of these temporary changes, there may be times when customers will not be able to book tickets until closer to the date of their journey.
 All tickets are expected to be available at least six weeks in advance.

-This is only expected to apply to journeys which are affected by engineering works or other short term changes.
+This is only expected to apply to journeys which are likely to be affected by engineering works or other short term changes.

 What does this mean for me?